-Mechanical energy is an abstract concept or a sum of energies of a mathematical nature that connects causes of inertial motion with motion due to force of gravity.
+Mechanical energy is an abstract concept or a sum of energies of a mathematical nature that connects causes of inertial motion with motion due to the force of gravity.

-An additional problem generated by General Relativity is that, as space distortion follows the same law of the inverse-squares, whole gravity becomes a geometrical effect of the mathematical continuum and intuitive concepts of physical reality blur even more.
+An additional problem generated by General Relativity is that, as space distortion follows the same law of the inverse-square whole gravity becomes a geometrical effect of the mathematical continuum and intuitive concepts of physical reality blur even more.

 The Law of Global Gravity provides a second modification or nuance to Newton’s Second Law, Law of Force or Fundamental Law of Dynamics.
-If Einstein introduced an intrinsic variation of mass with velocity and the corresponding increase in gravitational attraction plus the space-time distortion, the Law of Global Gravity adds an additional variation in gravity force due to velocity, which is different from the correspondent mass increment, even though both variations are identical in quantitative terms.
+If Einstein introduced an intrinsic variation of mass with velocity and the corresponding increase in gravitational attraction plus the space-time distortion, the Law of Global Gravity adds a variation in gravity force due to velocity, which is different from the correspondent mass increment, even though both variations are identical in quantitative terms.

-In this case, an increase in gravitational acceleration, which would depend on kinetic energy –in particular, on the relation between kinetic and global mass–, as observed in the Law of Global Gravity.
-This modification of Newton’s Law of Universal Gravitation explains anomalous precession of orbits of the planets without altering space and time.
+In this case, an increase in gravitational acceleration, which would depend on kinetic energy –in particular, on the relationship between kinetic and global mass–, as observed in the Law of Global Gravity.
+This modification of Newton’s Law of Universal Gravitation explains the anomalous precession of orbits of the planets without altering space and time.

 In short, mechanical energy is higher in the Law of Global Gravity than in Einstein’s General Relativity, which, in turn, is higher than in Newton’s Classical Physics.